MNSID06/dashboard-app/README.md

 # dashboard-app
+1.Codebase merged on master branch under main
-1. Firebase configurations are maintained inside root directory file- firebaseConfig.js
+2. Firebase configurations are maintained inside root directory file- firebaseConfig.js
-2. hotlist and newlist are inside src/app/components folder.
+3. hotlist and newlist are inside src/app/components folder.
-3. for css, using globals.css file only.
+4. for css, using globals.css file only.